telerik/kendo-ui-core/docs/web/gantt/overview.md

     });
     </script>

-## Views
+### Views

-Kendo UI Gantt timeline can display its tasks in different "views".
-The following views are supported:
+Kendo UI Gantt Timeline can display its tasks in different views.
+The supported ones are listed below:

-- day - the timeline is divided into separate days and hours.
+- `day` - the timeline is divided into separate days and hours.
-- week - the timeline is divided into weeks and days.
+- `week` - the timeline is divided into weeks and days.
-- month - the timeline is divided into months and weeks.
+- `month` - the timeline is divided into months and weeks.

-To enable or disable individual other views or configure them use the [views](/api/web/gantt#configuration-views) option:
+To enable or disable individual views or configure them, use the [views](/api/web/gantt#configuration-views) option:

-### Example - enable all scheduler views
+###### Example - enable all scheduler views

     <div id="gantt"></div>
     <script>